Find a dish before you pick a place.

 Follow what you actually like.
 Burger-heavy, spice-heavy, sweet, crispy, low-carb, late-night, and similar signals can shape what rises next.

-When a post has enough detail, Swipe10 can surface calorie estimates, protein, carbs, fat ranges, and AI presentation notes so the media card carries more than a star score.
+When a post has enough evidence, Swipe10 can surface calorie estimates, protein, carbs, fat ranges, ingredients, and AI notes for better context before ordering.

 The loop is simple on purpose.
 Discovery gets you in.
 Ratings sharpen the model.
 Check-ins and saved lists make the app more useful the next time you are hungry nearby.